 Porirua Library is the place to go to discover Porirua's history, its people and places and your own family origins.

-Click on the navigation links to the left of the screen to discover more about what is available at your library.
+Click on the navigation links to the left of the screen to discover more about our heritage and what resources are available at your local library.

 In January 2013, New Zealand Post relocated from its building in Serlby Place to Semple Place in the MegaCentre due to concerns about it not being earthquake-safe.
 Porirua City Council purchased it and sold it to a property developer in 2016 who plans to convert it in to inner-city apartments as part of the city's revitalisation plans.